mayakraft/math-for-artists/05/index.md

 ### vector addition

-**the numberline metaphor**: adding two vectors is placing one at the end of another, and drawing a new line to the last tip. its the same as when we were introduced to addition as children, by moving steps (two numbers of steps) on the number line. step through two vectors by moving x1, y1, then x2, y2. then do all the Xs at once and then all the Ys. it's the same as adding each component first, in the list form.
+**a vector plus a vector results in a vector**. adding two vectors is placing one at the end of another, and drawing a new line to the last tip. its the same as when we were introduced to addition as children, by moving steps (two numbers of steps) on the number line. step through two vectors by moving x1, y1, then x2, y2. then do all the Xs at once and then all the Ys. it's the same as adding each component first, in the list form.

 show an example of *visually* adding two vectors.
 Then translate these visual drawings into components, let's say they look like (3,1) and (-1,2).
 Show how the **components can be added**.
 $$